WHY SHOULD I MIGRATE TO MAGENTO 2?

 - 4. Database Analysis (products, customers, customers groups, orders, subscribers, categories).
 Choosing an appropriate database migration method.
 (Magento tools / custom scripts / manual migration - small databases)

-- 5. Choosing necessary 3rd party integrations (ERP, WMS) so as its connection method with Magento platform. (one-way integration /two-way integration, requests frequency id.)
+- 5. Choosing necessary 3rd party integrations (ERP, WMS), as well as its connection method with Magento platform. (one-way integration /two-way integration, requests frequency id.)

 - 6. Discussing the differences between custom made and template design.
-Pro and cons of these two approaches such as cost, delivery time etc.
+Pros and cons of these two approaches such as cost, delivery time etc.

-- 7. Choosing the right version of Magento 2 Open Source or Magento 2 Commerce - based on the analysis and requirements and chosen functionalities
+- 7. Choosing the right version of Magento 2 Open Source or Magento 2 Commerce - based on the analysis, requirements and chosen functionalities

 - 8. Discussing with a customer if the pre-implementation analysis is required.
-(Analysis is recommended for complex projects with a variety of customs modules and implementation)
+(Analysis is recommended for complex projects with a variety of custom modules and implementation)